Lorddragonfira/githubbed/README.md

 I've eaten numerous tacos in my life

-I have yet to eat any ice cream
+I have eaten many ice cream

 I have never been to Africa